mengjielicpa/wtsmanagementgroupinc/README.md

-this is for my personal business use. will host this site by using github page and link to godaddy domain.
+this is for my personal use. will host this site by using github page and link to godaddy domain.